From social media to content marketing: "We have to stop thinking from the channel!"

 First we define the "story".
 That is the central idea.
 Just like "Happiness" at Coca-Cola.
 Or "Driving pleasure at BMW".
 Or "Vorsprung durch Technik" at Audi.
 But it can also be "We help where we can", as at Telekom-hilft or the Deutsche Bahn social media team.
 This guiding principle can be in line with the brand (ideally it should be), but it doesn't have to be.
 This is because we develop it from the perspective of our reference groups - according to the "personas" and the "customer journey".

-The biggest mistake with social media is to think in terms of the channel.
+The biggest mistake in social media is thinking in terms of channels.

 Mirko Lange

-But at the same time, this is where we define our messages, "the moral of the story" so to speak.
-The trick is to unite the interests of the reference groups and those of our company in the story.
-But never go any further without having a good story.
-Because it is your guiding star - and without a guiding star you will get lost.
-Dead certain.
-(Pssst: Incidentally, the "story" is rarely: "My house!
+But at the same time, we define our messages here, "the moral of the story," so to speak.
+The trick is to combine the interests of the reference groups and those of our company in the story.
+But never proceed without a good story.
+Because it is your guiding star—and without a guiding star, you will lose your way.
+That's a sure thing.
+(Pssst: By the way, the "story" is rarely: "My house!
 My yacht!
-My car! !0 reasons why I'm so great!").
+My car!
+10 reasons why I'm so great!").

 The topics

-We develop "themes" from this central idea.
-And the "guiding" idea is meant literally.
-We are guided by the idea, by the story.
-We want to tell the "story".
+We develop "topics" from this guiding principle.
+And "guiding" principle is meant literally here.
+We let ourselves be guided by the idea, by the story.
+How do we want to tell the "story"?
 What could the individual chapters be?
 What can and must we talk about in order to breathe life into the idea?
 What do we not need, what might even disrupt the story?
-Are we talking about ourselves?
+Do we talk about ourselves?
 Or the market?
-Are we offering entertainment?
+Do we offer entertainment?
 Or "service" after all?
 And how do we combine everything well?
 This shows how important the "story" is.
-Because these questions cannot be answered in the abstract.
-The only question that counts is: Does the topic serve our story?
+Because these questions cannot be answered abstractly.
+The only question that matters is: Does the topic serve topic story?

 The protagonists